Biden CIA nominee Burns to focus on 'authoritarian adversary' China

 Biden has been able to get most of his national security team into place with support from many Senate Republicans as well as Democrats.
 Haines, Secretary of State Antony Blinken and Secretary of Defense Lloyd Austin all easily won confirmation.

-Reporting by Patricia Zengerle, Mark Hosenball and Daphne Psaledakis, additional reporting by Jonathan Landay and Arshad Mohammed; writing by Patricia Zengerle; editing by Mary Milliken and Sonya Hepinstall
+Reporting by Patricia Zengerle, Mark Hosenball and Daphne Psaledakis, additional reporting by Jonathan Landay, Arshad Mohammed and Gabriel Crossley; writing by Patricia Zengerle; editing by Mary Milliken, Sonya Hepinstall & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.